GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-action/README.md

-# Google.com side panel example
+# Site-specific side panel example

 This example demonstrates how to display the side panel only on google.com using the [SidePanel API](https://developer.chrome.com/docs/extensions/reference/sidePanel/).
 It also allows users to open the side panel by clicking on the action icon or a keyboard shortcut.